notwindstone/anisun/README.md

 ## ⚡ Performance

 * Using as few libraries as possible
-* UI streaming thanks to React Suspense
+* React Suspense for the seamless UI streaming
 * Data caching both on the server (using [LRU cache](https://www.npmjs.com/package/quick-lru) & Next.js internal cache) and client
 * User config management using cookies for the instant config load
 * Preferring CSS over JS styles